aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xls-to-sxc/_index.md

 ---
 title: C# XLS to SXC - XLS to SXC Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-XLS to SXC in C#.
-C# Convert XLS to SXC saveformat.
-C# XLS to SXC format.
-Save XLS to SXC C#.
+Convert XLS to SXC quickly and easily with Aspose.Cells.
+C# XLS to SXC.
+C# Save XLS to SXC.
+Save XLS as SXC using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., XLS to SXC in C#., C# XLS to SXC saveformat., XLS to SXC C#., C# Convert XLS to SXC]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert XLS to SXC in C#., Save XLS to SXC using C#., C# XLS to SXC saveformat., XLS to SXC Converter., C# Save XLS as SXC]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}